Horrible Bosses: Filming

 The film was shot digitally using the Panavision Genesis camera.
 Gordon encouraged the actors to improvise, though Aniston claimed to not have taken advantage of the offer as much as her co-stars, stating, "My dialogue was just so beautifully choreographed that there wasn’t much that I needed to do".

 Music

 The soundtrack was composed by award-winning composer Christopher Lennertz, with music contributed by Mike McCready of Pearl Jam, Stefan Lessard of Dave Matthews Band and Money Mark—a collaborator with the Beastie Boys.
 McCready, Lessard, and Mark worked with musicians Matt Chamberlain, David Levita, Aaron Kaplan, Victor Indrizzo, Chris Chaney, Davey Chegwidden and DJ Cheapshot to develop the music.
 Major contributions were provided by Mark on keyboard, McCready and Levita on guitar, Chaney and Lessard on bass, Indrizzo on drums and DJ Cheapshot on turntables.

-Lennertz recorded the soundtrack at The Village recording studio in West Los Angeles and Capitol Records.
-Lennertz attempted to remain "authentic" to the characters' progression from average worker to calculated killer.
-To achieve this aim, he decided against recording digitally, instead recording the tracks on two-inch analog tape, intending each musical cue to sound as if it was emanating from a vinyl record.
-He explained, "The idea was to put together a band that would record the score together the same way that they would make an album.
-It isn't over-produced or shiny and digital in any way.
-It's brash, noisy, and full of bravado and swagger.
-I knew that if we could harness some of this sonic magic in the score, then the toughness and confidence of the music would play against Bateman, Sudeikis, and Charlie Day to really emphasize and elevate the humor in the situations that transpire."
-Lennertz continued, "We tracked through tape before Pro Tools to get that fat sound, and made every choice based on feel rather than perfection.
-We even used the same Wurlitzer that Money Mark played on Beck's classic ‘Where It's At’.
-At the end of the day, Seth [Gordon] and I wanted to produce a score that is as irreverent and full of attitude as the movie itself.
-I think we did it...and most of all, everyone had a blast in the process."

 Horrible Bosses: The Original Motion Picture Soundtrack was released in physical and digital formats on July 5, 2011, by WaterTower Music.
 The soundtrack consists of 33 tracks with a runtime of 63 minutes.